 The reaction of groups, and communities of individuals, arise in part from the aggregation of personalized responses of individuals, and from their interaction with a wide variety of sociological influences.
 As an example, due to ethnic background one group of families may accept a noisy environment in their home life situation which would be considered as unacceptable to those of different cultural orientation.
 They may in fact create conditions which while acceptable to themselves are considered "noisy" by others.

-This phenomena must be taken into account in assessing the attrisets of noise as a sociological problem.
-It also must be given careful resolution in translating results of various studies on noise as relates is a particular source, and affecting a specific population (such as the resolution and in other portions of this report) to other sources, situresolutions or populations.
-This caution was cited in Karl Kryter's recent with Effects of Noise on Man" (15) in relation to possible nationresolution for this regard which must be taken into account in resolutions validity of various studies and study techniques.
+This phenomena must be taken into account in assessing the attributes of noise as a sociological problem.
+It also must be given careful attention in translating results of various studies on noise as relates to a particular source, and affecting a specific population (such as the variously cited ones on transportation noise mentioned elsewhere in this section and in other portions of this report) to other sources, situations or populations.
+This caution was cited in Karl Kryter's recent work "The Effects of Noise on Man" (15) in relation to possible nationalistic differences in tolerance to road noise.
+He further discusses the many factors in this regard which must be taken into account in assessing validity of various studies and study techniques.